Rimbik/ai-nextGen/genai/Llama/Llama_Offline.md

 ---------
 **(Area-51)**

-Download the model name "" from LMStudio or from any reliable source then run in bash
+Download the model name "Llama-3.2-3B-Instruct-Q4_K_M.gguf" from LMStudio or from any reliable source Place the model in llama.cpp model folder and run in bash

   ```bash
   bin/llama-cli -m ./models/Llama-3.2-3B-Instruct-Q4_K_M/Llama-3.2-3B-Instruct-Q4_K_M.gguf -cnv -p "You are a helpful assistant"
   ```